MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-remote-rendering/includes/2-what-is-azure-remote-rendering.md

         Lead sentence: "A business process or _workflow_ is a sequence of tasks that produce a specific outcome.
 The result might be a decision, some data, or a notification...."
 -->

 When viewing content on untethered devices, you might choose to use *decimation*.
-Decimation can simplify your 3D models by compressing them.
-Essentially, decimation removes polygons from your models.
+Decimation can simplify your 3D models by removing polygons from your them.

 > [!NOTE]
 > Decimation simplifies your models to the level required to be able to render on your hardware.

 But this approach reduces the quality of the resulting models.
 The following graphic displays a rendered model of an internal combustion engine, and demonstrates decimation.
-The image comprises a only 200,000 triangles.
-The image is not of a sufficient quality for the desired application.
+The image comprises approximately 200,000 triangles.
+The image is not of a sufficient quality for desired applications, such as a 3D design review or factory layout visualization.

 :::image type="content" source="../media/engine-model1.png" alt-text="A graphic depicting an image of an internal combustion engine.
 The image is rendered using decimation.":::